Bobby Fischer: Entry into World Championship cycle

 In April–May 1970, Fischer won at Rovinj/Zagreb with 13/17 (+10−1=6), by a two-point margin, ahead of Gligorić, Hort, Korchnoi, Smyslov, and Petrosian.
 In July–August, Fischer crushed the mostly grandmaster field at Buenos Aires, winning by a 3½-point margin, scoring 15/17 (+13−0=4).

-Fischer then played first board for the US Team in the 19th Chess Olympiad in Siegen, where he won an individual Silver medal, scoring 10/13 (+8−1=4), with his only loss being to World Champion Boris Spassky.
+Fischer then played first board for the US Team in the 19th Chess Olympiad in Siegen, where he won an individual silver medal, scoring 10/13 (+8−1=4), with his only loss being to World Champion Boris Spassky.
 Right after the Olympiad, Fischer defeated Ulf Andersson in an exhibition game for the Swedish newspaper Expressen.

 At the FIDE Congress, held in conjunction with the Olympiad, the possibility of modifying the Interzonal roster to allow Fischer to play was discussed.
-This was voted down, but it was decided that if one of the three US qualifiers would drop out on Fischer's behalf, the US Chess Federation was authorized to revise its list of entrants.
+This was voted down, but it was decided that if one of the three US qualifiers dropped out on Fischer's behalf, the US Chess Federation was authorized to revise its list of entrants.
 Benko, one of the three qualifiers, agreed to give up his spot in the Interzonal to give Fischer another shot at the World Championship; Lombardy, who would have been "next in line" after Benko, did the same.

 Fischer won the Interzonal (held in Palma de Mallorca in November and December 1970) with 18½/23 (+15−1=7), far ahead of Larsen, Efim Geller, and Robert Hübner, with 15/23.
 Fischer finished the tournament with seven consecutive wins.